peteremiller/Pewlett-Hackard-Analysis/README.md

+<img src="employees_per_dept.png">
 (fig. 1- Represents the total number of employees per dapartment)
-<img src="employees_per_dept.png">

-fig. 2 Represents the total number of employees who meet the specific criteria for retirement
 <img src="retiring_titles.png">
+(fig. 2- Represents the total number of employees eligible by title)

+<img src="dept_name.png">
 fig. 3 Repreents the number of departments and the name of the department

-<img src="dept_name.png">
+<img src="total_num.png">
 fig 4. represents the total number of employees at PH
-<img src="total_num.png">

 1.)
 The majority of possible retirements is found in Senior Engineers(29,414) and Senior Staff(28,254)(fig. 2).
 The data reveals tenure has played a large role in populating the majority of Senior level positions.
 Securing a large number of the Senior level employees to serve as mentors over the next several years to 'raise up' the future leaders of the company will provide the necessary transition for PH's future.